Position

 Responsibilities:

-• Prepare the operating room by setting up surgical instruments and equipment.
+• Prepare the operating room by setting up surgical instruments and equipment, ensuring everything is sterile and in proper working order.

-• Assist surgeons and other medical staff during surgical procedures.
+• Assist surgeons and other surgical staff during procedures by passing instruments, sponges, and other supplies as needed.

 Qualifications

-• Certification as a Surgical Technologist (CST) preferred.
+• Certification as a Surgical Technologist (CST) is required.

-• Knowledge of surgical procedures, sterile techniques, and surgical instruments.
+• Strong knowledge of surgical procedures, instruments, and sterile techniques.

 Is becoming a Surgical Technician a good career path?

 A career as a Surgical Technician offers a unique blend of medical expertise and hands-on involvement in surgical procedures.
-This role involves working closely with surgeons, assisting during operations, and ensuring that the operating room is sterile and well-equipped.
-Surgical Technicians play a crucial part in patient care, making this a rewarding career choice for those interested in the medical field.
+This role involves working closely with surgeons, assisting during operations, and ensuring the operating room is sterile.
+The job demands precision, attention to detail, and the ability to work under pressure.
+Surgical Technicians play a vital part in patient care, contributing to the success of surgical outcomes.
+The role is both challenging and rewarding, providing a sense of fulfillment from aiding in life-saving procedures.

 • Pros: